- Under the Assessment Title field please ensure the name reflects the name given in SPOT for the assessment (UG only)

 Circumstances or events that merit consideration include:

-- a significant family crisis leading to acute stress;
+- significant family or personal crises or major financial problems leading to acute stress; and

 Circumstances or events that would not normally merit consideration include:

-- holidays or other events that were planned or could reasonably have been expected;
+- holidays, moving house and events that were planned or could reasonably have been expected;

-- misreading the timetable for examinations or otherwise misunderstanding the requirements for assessment;
+- misreading the timetable or misunderstanding the requirements for assessments;

 - consequences of paid employment (except in some special cases for part-time students);

-- exam stress or panic attacks not diagnosed as illness;
+- exam stress or panic attacks not diagnosed as illness or supported by medical evidence; and

 Mitigating circumstances due to disabilities